ekarpovs/road-map/README.md

 * Add compose file for build and run this whole set on a local machine - Done!
 * Publish those projects in Github - Done!
 * Investigate and choice CI CD tool for a build, test and deploy - Done!
-* Add CI file to each one.
+* Add CI file to each one - Done!
 * Create CI workflow (base unit tests for each one and e2e tests).
 * Investigate and choose a platform for deployment.
 * Implement CD to the chosen platform.